oduis/UEVRDeluxe-docs/UEVRTutorial.md

-## How to get started with UEVR Easy Injector?
+## How to get started with UEVR Easy Injector
-New to UEVR, and you want to play 2D PC Steam games in Virtual Reality e.g. using your Meta Quest headset?
-This is how to get started.
+New to UEVR and want to play 2D PC Steam games in Virtual Reality using your Meta Quest headset?
+Here's how to get started.

-### 1. Make sure your PC can handle it
+### 1. Ensure your PC can handle it
-Because VR renders at a very high resolution, and VR experience is sensitive to low frame rates, you need a modern, powerful PC.
-Especially the graphics card should be powerful and have lots of VRAM for the high resolution required to be rendered.
-If the game you want to play does not even run with high frame rates in high resolutions in 2D, do not even try it in VR.
+VR requires rendering at a very high resolution, and the experience is sensitive to low frame rates.
+Therefore, you need a modern, powerful PC.
+Your graphics card should be particularly strong and have ample VRAM for the high resolution.
+If the game you want to play does not achieve high frame rates at high resolutions in 2D, it is unlikely to perform well in VR.

 ### 2. Install your game
-First check if your game is running on Unreal Engine version 4 or higher, which is required for UEVR.
+First, check if your game runs on Unreal Engine version 4 or higher, which is required for UEVR.
+The simplest way to do this is by searching the game's name along with "Unreal Engine version" on Google or Bing.
-Simplest way: google/bing you games name including "unreal engine version".
 UEVR Easy Injector currently supports Steam and Epic.
-Install your game via Steam/EPIC in the normal way.
+Install your game via Steam or Epic as you normally would.

-### 3. Make sure you have fast network connections
+### 3. Ensure you have a fast network connection to your headset
-Transferring the VR display data calculated on your PC to your headset requires lots of bandwidth.
+Transferring VR display data from your PC to your headset requires a lot of bandwidth.

 - If you have a good Wifi/LAN connection - go for WIFI connection
 Is your PC connected to your router via LAN?
 Is your network router modern (preferably WIFI6/6E/7)?
-Is your network channel idle and not congested with other neighborhood networks or e.g. other devices sipping bandwith?
+Is your network channel idle and not congested with other neighborhood networks or other devices using much bandwith?
+(The Windows built-in Hotspot feature often has reliability issues under high CPU load and suboptimal Wifi card settings, so it is not a replacement for a modern router)

 - no good network - go for USB cable connection
 Though it sounds like a better bet to simply always use USB, it will reduce your options.
 Better go for WIFI if you can.

 ### 4. Choose and install an app to link your headset to your PC
-While there are several smaller ones out there, the most widely used and user friendly ones are these:
+While there are several smaller ones out there, the most widely used and user-friendly ones are:

 | App Name | Price | Network | Image quality |
 |----------|-------|---------|---------------|